MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 4: Make your `stars.jpeg` available from any browser tab

-This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/manifest.json) in the samples repo.
+This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/manifest.json) in the MicrosoftEdge-Extensions repo.
 If you want to manually create the Part 2 extension, continue with the following steps.

 To make `images/stars.jpeg` available from any browser tab, you must use the `chrome.runtime.getURL` API.